William Paterson University (Jazz Studies)

-My name is David, and I teach multiple instruments (Saxophone, flute, guitar, piano) as well as music theory and ear training.
-I have my Bachelor's Degree in Jazz Performance from William Paterson University in New Jersey.
+My name is David, and I teach multiple instruments (Saxophone, flute, guitar, piano) as well as music theory, ear training, and music production through Ableton Live.
+I have a Bachelor's Degree in Jazz Studies from William Paterson University in New Jersey.
 I have been teaching since I was in high school, and I have been learning from my students ever since.

 As a graduate of William Paterson University's Jazz Studies program, I have been exposed to the work of many great composers, both in the field of jazz and classical music.